hcheung01/virtual_world/README.md

 ## More Info for Python programs
 * PEP 8 formatted
-* Python Scripts - first line of every file is exactly be exactly
+* Python Scripts - first line of every file is
 * `#!/usr/bin/env python3` and executable

 ## Author